All Episodes

 So you want your mortgage to be made more affordable by having a lower monthly payment.

-Before uh thanks for the call out there, Steve.
+Thanks for the call out there, Steve.

 I mean, we've got a clear-cut demarcation here.

-We've got call it what you will, call it redistributionism, call it fascism, call it socialism versus capitalism.
+We've got, call it what you will, call it redistributionism, call it fascism, call it socialism versus capitalism.

 I want to know where the center is on this.

-I want to know where the compromise is, because the fascism, the collectivism, the redistributionism is going to destroy capitalism if it isn't stopped.
+I want to know where the compromise is because the fascism, the collectivism, the redistributionism is going to destroy capitalism if it isn't stopped.

 He's a very moderate guy.

-TARP, TARP two coming, stimulus porculus.
+TARP, TARP 2 coming, stimulus porculus.

 Now there's mortgage bailout.